-Eni has advised that the net proved reserves attributable to the property reviewed by SGS represent 2% of Eni's total proved net reserves, as of the 31st of December 2018.
+Eni has advised that the net proved reserves attributable to the property reviewed by SGS represent 2.8% of Eni's total proved net reserves, as of the 31st of December 2021.
 However, SGS is not in a position to confirm this statement as it was not requested to audit all other assets comprising Eni's total proved reserves.

-The Audit has been carried out following the "Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information", approved by the SPE Board in June 2001 with revisions as of February 19th, 2007", using Eni's proved reserves estimates and other technical and commercial information provided by Eni to SGS up to December 31st, 2018.
+The Audit has been carried out following the "Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information", approved by the SPE Board on June 25th 2019", using Eni's proved reserves estimates and other technical and commercial information provided by Eni to SGS up to December 31st, 2021.